 - Parodied on Futurama, when the Professor used a giant Planet Express symbol projected on the clouds to draw all his employees in to try out his new soda machine.

-- In Thundercats one of the Sword of Omens' powers was to beam the Thundercats logo into the sky, to tell the other Thundercats that Lion-O was in trouble and summon them all for today's big showdown.
+- In ThunderCats one of the Sword of Omens' powers is to beam the ThunderCats logo into the sky, to tell the other ThunderCats that Lion-O is in trouble and summon them all for today's big showdown.

 - Old-fashioned flare guns that shot a bright light into the sky.

 - Before pagers became sufficiently cheap and reliable, the Royal National Lifeboat Institution and some volunteer firefighting organizations would use a signal rocket to summon their personnel from their day jobs in the event of an emergency call.